 Who gets to call the shots?
 Who is ultimately deciding about a situation?
 Or, who is in charge of something?
 In organizations that call themselves flat, there’s often a case of status conflicts where one or more people assume authority over something they have no real power.

-Now that we’ve seen these four conflicts, there are four different ways to deal with them.
-My primary method of tackling conflicts have been to directly confront it head on with the other party.
-However, I now see merits in other ways.
-The below points are a framework to get started.
+Now that we’ve seen these four conflicts, there are four different ways to deal with those.
+My primary method of tackling conflicts has been to directly confront it head-on with the other party.
+However, I now see the merits in other ways.

 METHODS TO DEAL WITH CONFLICTS